Program Information

 May I request a deferral to an upcoming semester?

+Students may defer admission for up to one year, after which point they will need to reapply.
 Please contact the CBCB program (bioinformatics@udel.edu) for all deferral requests.
+Be sure to include the semester to which you would like your admission to be deferred.
 The program will contact the Graduate Admissions Office and International Student & Scholar Services for approved deferral requests.

 Immigration and visas